NetCordDev/NetCord/Documentation/guides/services/text-commands/arguments.md

 ```

 ## Remainder
-You can use `Remainder` attribute to accept rest of input as one argument, example:
+You can use @NetCord.Services.Commands.RemainderAttribute attribute to accept rest of input as one argument, example:
 ```cs
 [Command("reverse")]
 public Task ReverseAsync([Remainder] string toReverse)